Skip to main content

 Weights & Biases is a platform for machine learning developers to track experiments, visualize results, and optimize the models.
 It is a lightweight tool for logging metrics, visualizing model training, reproducing experiments, version data, and collaborating with teams.

 W&B helps developers build better ML models through experimentation and insights.
-The platform offers model monitoring and a suite of LLMOps tools built for the development of language applications.
+The platform offers model monitoring and a suite of LLMOps tools built for language applications.

 If you are new to Weights & Biases, check out the guide Machine Learning Experimentation: An Introduction to Weights & Biases to learn how to structure, log, and analyze your machine learning experiments.

-For monitoring Large Language Models in production, WhyLabs has built an open-source toolkit langkit that extracts signals from prompts & responses, ensuring safety & security.
+For monitoring large language models in production, WhyLabs has built an open-source toolkit, langkit, that extracts signals from prompts and responses, ensuring safety and security.

 6. BentoML

 BentoML is a powerful framework that empowers developers and data scientists to build and deploy AI products quickly and efficiently.
-With BentoML, the process of integrating pre-trained machine learning models into production becomes seamless, allowing you to deliver value to your users in a matter of minutes.
+With BentoML, integrating pre-trained machine learning models into production becomes seamless, allowing you to deliver value to your users in minutes.

 BentoML offers bentoml/OpenLLM, designed to simplify LLM operations, deployment, fine-tuning, serving, and monitoring.
 OpenLLM supports many state-of-the-art LLMs and model runtimes like StableLM, Falcon, Dolly, and more.
 Learn how to build and server your model with OpenLLM in a few minutes by following the Deploy a large language model with OpenLLM and BentoML tutorial.